 While that’s running, open public/index.html in your favorite browser.
 You should see a page that says “Welcome to Reagent”

-Since we’re running figwheel, we can change that live.
-In public/index.html change the header to “Zef Style” - You should see it updating within seconds.
+change the header to “Zef Style” - You should see it updating within seconds.
 You can then close fihghweel for now.

 NPM Setup

-Let’s create a minimal package.json file.
-We can either do it interactively with npm init or just manually create a package.json file:
+file.
+We can either do it interactively with npm init

 package.json remarks:

-• We import react and react-dom although they are not a hard dependency of react-player and more than that - we already have a React instance in our code, the one that Reagant depends on.
+and more than that - we already have a React instance in our code, the one that Reagant depends on.
 Why?
 There is an order of execution issue when relying on Reagant’s React dependency.
-This also means that we will later need to exclude Reagant’s React dependency so that we don’t have two React instances.
+This also means that we will later need to exclude Reagant’s React dependency so that we don’t have two React instances. - I’ve included some shortcuts for webpack scripts.
+They are not necessary but will come in handy.

 Install dependencies:

-All of our dependency tree should now be in the node_modules directory.
+All of our dependency tree should now be in the node_modules

 An alternative approach to this step would be to use the lein-npm plugin.
 I’m pretty comfortable with npm so I decided to do it myself.